 -

-Stability – enduring political and cultural importance
+Stability — endurance through political and cultural change

 -